Sonny Laiton: Club career

 On 3 November 2017, Laiton signed his first professional contract with AJ Auxerre.
 He made his professional debut with AJ Auxerre in a 3–1 Coupe de la Ligue win over Gazélec Ajaccio on 14 August 2018.
+In January 2024, Laiton joined FC Avenir Beggen on a free after not playing football for half a season.

+International career

+In early March 2024, Laiton was called up by the Madagascar national team.